 All students receiving financial aid must make satisfactory progress toward completion of a degree in order to maintain eligibility for aid.
 Probationary status may affect eligibility.
 (Please see catalog section titled “Satisfactory Progress Standards for Financial Aid Recipients.”)

 - Students are removed from probation when, at the end of the probationary semester, they:

-- Receive passing grades in at least three regular semester courses; and
+- Receive passing grades in at least three (3.0) regular semester course credits; and

 - Have a cumulative grade point average at or above the minimum required for their class;